Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - **Arctic Weather Satellite** (AWS for short) is a prototype satellite that launched very recently - 08/2024, broadcasts imagery at a 10-40 km/px quality, depending on the channel.
 - Broadcasts a 24/7 DB signal, dumps full orbit imagery to Svalbard.
 - Is a prototype to EPS-STERNA, which is scheduled to be a satellite constellation that fills the gap in Geostationary satellite data present at the poles.
 These satellites are expected to launch in 2029, have the same imaging instrument as AWS.

-- Please note that this satellite has launched very recently and is still in commisioning.
+> Please note that this satellite has launched very recently and is still commisioning.
 The signal might be disabled for days at a time without prior notice, or contain erroneous data.

-> The L band signal has been received, even already containing DB imagery.
-Dumps are expected to begin soon, pending commisioning.

 > TODO: FFT Screenshot